The 5 Best 5th Wheels for Full Time Living

 4. Jayco Eagle 5th Wheel

-The Jayco Eagle 5th Wheel offers many of the benefits, design features, and build qualities of the other trailers on our list; however, it’s often much cheaper.
+The Jayco Eagle 5th Wheel offers many benefits, design features, and build qualities of the other trailers on our list; however, it’s often much cheaper.

 Both are sturdily built and offer more than a few luxury fittings.